 - What role can journals play in telling the story of a historical event?

-- What ideas do you have for how you can document this moment of “history in-the-making”?
+- What ideas do you have for how you can document the way your life changed because of the coronavirus pandemic?

 - Describe a place that feels like home.
 What does the place look like?
 Why does it feel like home?